Fire / Jericho

-"Fire" and "Jericho" are two songs recorded by English electronica/rave act the Prodigy (both were later released under the name "Fire/Jericho", the band's third single on 14 September 1992).
-It peaked at number eleven on the UK Singles Chart.
+"Fire" and "Jericho" are two songs by English electronica/rave act the Prodigy, released as a double A-side single in September 1992 by XL Recordings.
+It served as the band's third single and peaked at numbers 11 and one on the UK Singles Chart and the UK Dance Singles chart.

 The single was sub-titled "Strangely Limited Edition" due to the 12-inch vinyl record being deleted after two weeks.
 This was to move the focus over to the release of the debut album, Experience, following a few weeks later.
 Even when the single was re-released, the subtitle was still standing.

 "Fire"

 "Fire" uses the sample "I am the god of Hell fire, and I bring you (fire)" from The Crazy World of Arthur Brown's 1968 single of the same name.
 The "fire" vocal sample following "...I bring you" is taken from Daddy Freddy's "Live Jam".
 It samples the vocal "When I was a youth I used to burn collie weed in a Rizla" from the track "Hard Times" by Pablo Gad.

 Liam Howlett commented at the time that in contrast to most rave music being associated with the drug ecstasy, "Fire" was more inspired by marijuana, which was equally prevalent among ravers: "It's a smokin' song instead of an ecstasy-feel rave song.
 It's got a reggae feel to it, because I want to link it up to the whole smoking vibe, 'cos at the end of the day everyone who goes out raving puffs."